-- 4. GemStone/S 64 Bit is provided as a .dmg file with a name similar to GemStone64Bit3.6.0-i386.Darwin.dmg. - 5.
+- 4. GemStone/S 64 Bit is provided as a .dmg file with a name similar to: GemStone64Bit3.6.0-i386.Darwin.dmg (on Intel/AMD), or GemStone64Bit3.6.0-arm64.Darwin.dmg (on Apple M1). - 5.
 Double click on this file to open it, and drag the installation tree to InstallDir. - 6.
-The InstallDir now contains a GemStone directory with a name similar to GemStone64Bit3.6.0-i386.Darwin.
+The InstallDir now contains a GemStone directory with a name similar to GemStone64Bit3.6.0-platform.Darwin.dmg.

-In addition to subdirectories, this directory also contains two text files: PACKING, which lists all of the GemStone files, and version.txt, which identifies this particular product and release of GemStone.
+In addition to subdirectories, this directory also contains the text file version.txt, which identifies this particular product and release of GemStone.